kinderp/csheet/README.md

 * is provided by repositories with at least the same priority than the already installed package,
 * is installable (all dependencies are satisfied).

+###### Managing-Repositories-with-Zypper_1

+When specifying repositories in various commands, an alias, URI or repository number from the zypper repos command output can be used.
+A repository alias is a short version of the repository name for use in repository handling commands.
+Note that the repository numbers can change after modifying the list of repositories.
+The alias will never change by itself